Battle River Railway

 The Battle River Railway is a co-operative shortline freight railway created in 2010 in central Alberta.
 The track is 236 foot-continually welded track.
 It serves the communities of Alliance, Galahad, Forestburg, Heisler, Rosalind, Kelsey, providing them with a rail connection to the Canadian National line in Camrose which connects to port facilities in Vancouver and Prince Rupert, British Columbia.

 Formerly, the Battle River Producer Car Group, a collective of 180 farmers, operated as a loader of grain cars only, but in May 2009, it became the Battle River Railway New Generation Co-operative, and purchased the branch line from CN in 2010.

-From 2014 onward, heritage tours were introduced on the line using a Pullman car, offering themed excursions several times a year.
+From 2014 onward, heritage tours were introduced on the line using a Pullman Company-built coach, offering themed excursions several times a year.
 The general manager is Matthew Enright.
 The founding members of the friends of the Battle River Railway are Joanne McMahon and Ken Eshpeter.